KimLourKap/SoftEng/README.txt

+-"db"					Database
+-"diagrammata_analysiApaitisewn"	Diagrams and other files(analysi apaitisewn)
-Java project under folder "kimlourkap"
+-"kimlourkap"				Java project
-The database that we use is in the folder "db" Diagrams and other files under folder "diagrammata"
+-"screenShots"				ScreenShots of the programm while running